f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/tcpLb.rst

 ==========================

 In this section we will create a TCP load balancer so we can present the MongoDB in both the UDF and AWS sites.
-This will be needed so that the API service running in the AWS site can access the on-prem database.
+This will be needed so that the API service running in the AWS site can access the on-premise database.

 Exercise 1: Create MongoDB TCP Load Balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~